Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What beginners often misunderstand about eye-area practice" belongs in the blog because it explains the decision before the download.
-For "What beginners often misunderstand about eye-area practice", the reader may be in a travel day where a short routine is more realistic than a full plan, and the job is to use the same routine long enough to learn from it.
-This article gives context for "What beginners often misunderstand about eye-area practice", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Beginner misconception: eye area practice" belongs in the blog because it explains the decision before the download.
+For "Beginner misconception: eye area practice", the reader may be in a travel day where a short routine is more realistic than a full plan, and the job is to use the same routine long enough to learn from it.
+This article gives context for "Beginner misconception: eye area practice", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway